PoisotLab/ms_svd_networks/reviews.md

 matrix, diagonal matrix, transposed matrix, etc.) so that the reader has a clearer basis for calculating the entropy VSD.

-> This has been addressed in-text as opposed to an appendix.
+> This has been addressed in-textin the section "Estimating complexity with SVD
+> entropy" as opposed to an appendix.
 Although Singular
 > Value Decomposition forms the initial step in calculating entropy it is the
 > $\mathbf{\Sigma}$ matrix that is of interest for further calculations and it
 > is more important that the reader grasp those concepts as opposed to getting
 > bogged down in some of the other mathematical details (which might require to
 > stray very far from the ecology and into linear algebra).
 That being said, we
 > have briefly included how the $\mathbf{\U}$ and $\mathbf{\V}$ matrices are
-> derived (ca. l.
-152 in .md) and have expanded on the definition of a diagonal
+> derived and have expanded on the definition of a diagonal
-> matrix (ca. l.
-153 in .md).
+> matrix.

 c) how is nestedness calculated?